Luminova Framework

 Return Value:

-bool - Returns true if all validation rules pass, otherwise false.
+bool - Returns true if validation passes (no errors), false otherwise.

 Throws: